HenryLiang-123/BHG/behavioral.md

 5. What do you hope to gain from this experience?

-- Interested in applying machine learning techniques to non-tech fields such as audio electronics
+- Interested in applying machine learning techniques to non-tech fields such as finance
-    - Want to deepen my experience in prototyping and realizing novel use cases of machine learning and AI.
+    - Want to deepen my experience working through the full data lifecycle, including gathering, joining, cleaning, modeling, etc.
     - enjoy being a part of new technologies and trying out innovative solutions,
     - I want to use those technologies and solutions to help build actionable solutions.
 - I also want to learn what it is like using technologies like Python, TensorFlow, OpenCV, SQL in a business setting